F4GH3R/Patiens/README.md

 drag multiple cards at once,
 easy/hard mode,
-flipped cards were you can only see the backside, a end were you win the game
+flipped cards were you can only see the backside, a end where you win the game.